-New 2018 edition anticipated in Summer 2018: June-September.
-If the 2018 edition is released within 90 days of your purchase of this older publication, a discount (50% off) will be provided towards the purchase of a 2018 edition.
+New 2018 edition anticipated release is for Fall 2018: late September/early October.
+If the 2018 edition is released within 90 days of your purchase of the older publication, then a discount (50% off) will be provided towards the purchase of the new 2018 edition.
 A receipt for the older publication will be required.

 The publication Anti-infective Guidelines for Community-acquired infections is developed by the Anti-Infective Review Panel which represents a mix of health professionals with expertise in several fields and practice in a variety of clinical settings.
 In addition, hundreds of health professionals have provided input and made for a very practical and relevant document.